 Given the low price for natural quartz varieties, it may come as a surprise that there is a large industry producing synthetic quartz using a method known as hydrothermal transport and recrystallization.

-Though the cost of producing synthetic quartz is not much less than mining natural quartz, a large industry has grown up to create synthetic quartz for modern technology.
+Though the cost of producing synthetic quartz is not much less than mining natural quartz, a large industry has developed to create synthetic quartz for modern technology.
 Massive quantities of quartz are used as a piezoelectric material in oscillators, gauges, microphones, clocks and watches.

-The hydrothermal transport method uses a large autoclave, an electrically heated, pressure-sealed container 3 meters or more in height.
+The hydrothermal transport method uses a large autoclave; an electrically heated, pressure-sealed container 3 meters or more in height.
 The autoclave contains an aqueous solution of sodium carbonate or hydroxide.
-Small fragments of quartz are placed on the bottom as the source material.
-The upper portion of the container is a cage supporting numerous small seed crystals of quartz.
+Small fragments of quartz that act as a source material are placed on the bottom.
+The upper portion of the container is a cage that supports numerous small seed crystals of quartz.
 When the temperature is raised to about 400 degrees centigrade, the quartz fragments dissolve and crystallize onto the seeds in the cooler upper portion of the container.

-Though the synthetic quartz is real quartz -- composed of crystals of silicon dioxide just like natural quartz -- reputable gem dealers will not sell this material unless appropriately identified.
+Though the synthetic quartz is real quartz composed of crystals of silicon dioxide just like natural quartz, reputable gem dealers will not sell this material unless it is appropriately identified.
 In many cases it can be difficult to distinguish the synthetic material, but gemologists can usually identify the presence of seed crystals in synthetic quartz.
 Untwinned crystals are also a mark of synthetic amethyst, though it is now possible to produce twinned crystals by the hydrothermal method.

 - First Published: May-29-2008

 - Last Updated: October-06-2014

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.